functionland/fula-api/docs/wnfs-comparison.md

 - **Primitives:**
   - HPKE for multi‑recipient DEK wrapping (`encrypt_for_multiple`).
-  - `ShareToken` encapsulating a wrapped DEK, path scope, expiry, and permissions.
+  - `ShareToken` encapsulating a wrapped DEK, path scope, expiry, permissions, and **share mode** (snapshot vs temporal).
   - `FolderShareManager` for managing folder DEKs and associated shares.
-  - `ShareRecipient` to unwrap and validate shares.
+  - Subtree‑level capabilities via `SubtreeKeyManager` and `SubtreeShareToken`.
+  - Async/offline inbox entries via `ShareEnvelope`, `InboxEntry`, and `ShareInbox`.
 - **Strengths:**
   - Uses HPKE/X25519, which supports clean multi‑recipient workflows and potential integration with KEM‑based identity schemes.
-  - Path‑scoped `ShareToken` with explicit permissions is a good starting point for access control semantics.
+  - Path‑scoped `ShareToken` with explicit permissions and share modes gives precise control over what recipients can access and for how long.
+  - Subtree keys let you share or revoke whole directory subtrees without affecting the rest of the bucket.
+  - Async/offline inbox sharing allows sharers to enqueue capabilities for recipients to accept later, without both being online at the same time.
-- **Gateway integration (now complete):**
+- **Gateway and client integration:**
-  - `get_object_with_share()` validates expiry, path scope, and permissions before decrypting.
+  - `get_object_with_share()` validates expiry, path scope, permissions, and (for snapshot shares) binding data before decrypting.
   - `accept_share()` and `get_object_with_token()` provide convenience methods.
-  - Permissions (`can_read`, `can_write`, `can_delete`) are enforced at read time.
-- **Remaining gaps:**
-  - No explicit multi‑device story (e.g. device keys, revocation) at the filesystem level.
-  - Asynchronous/offline sharing protocol (store‑and‑forward) not yet implemented; could borrow design ideas from WNFS.
+  - Async inbox flows are implemented in `fula-crypto` and can be integrated into higher‑level clients and UIs as needed.

 #### WNFS